dCache/dcache/docs/TheBook/config-nfs.md

     nfs.version = 4.1
     ..

-In addition to run an NFSv4.1 door you need to add exports to the **/etc/exports** file.
-The format of **/etc/exports** is similar to the one which is provided by Linux:
+In addition to run an NFSv4.1 door you need to add exports to the **exports** file.
+The location of exports file is controlled by **nfs.export.file** property and defaults to **/etc/exports**.
+The format of the file is similar to the one which is provided by Linux:

     #
     <path> [host [(options)]]